Types of Degrees Area Studies Majors Are Getting

 The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in area studies was $32,300 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $28,100 (25th percentile) and $36,700 (75th percentile).

-Note that some of these people may have jobs that are not directly related to a area studies degree.
+It is possible that some of these people may have taken positions that were not related to area studies.

 Salaries According to BLS